Disaster Manual: Section 9 - Insurance Issues

 Q. 9-7 Since my car was flooded, I had to rent a vehicle.
 Does my auto policy cover the cost of renting a car?

-Your policy will provide coverage for renting another vehicle only if you have an endorsement on your policy for rental reimbursement coverage.
+Your policy will provide coverage for renting another vehicle only if you have special language in your policy, called an endorsement, for rental reimbursement coverage.
 Under this coverage, the insurance company will pay up to the limit shown on the endorsement for the reasonable amount of time it takes to repair or replace your vehicle.

 Q. 9-8 Is my vehicle covered for flood damage?